+WG N° A2.57 Name of Convenor : Dejan Susa (NO)

+E-mail address: Dejan.Susa@statnett.no

+Technical Issues # (2): 3,6,8 Strategic Directions # (3): 2, 3

+The WG applies to distribution networks (4): Yes

+Title of the Group: Effects of DC Bias on power transformers

+Scope, deliverables and proposed time schedule of the Group:

+Background:

-WG N° A2.57 Name of Conven or : Dejan Susa (NO) Technical Issues # (2): 3 ,6,8 Strategic Directions # (3): 2, 3 The WG applies to distribution networks (4): Yes Title of the Group: Effect ts of DC Bias on p oower transformers Scope, deliverables and pr oposed time sched ule of the Group : Background : There has been some concern in the electric power industry that Geo-magnetically Induced Currents (GIC), i.e. dc-quasi currents, have caused, and may cause, significant overheating damage to large numbers of power transformers installed in some regions of the World and consequently cause large scale and long duration system blackouts.
+There has been some concern in the electric power industry that Geo-magnetically Induced Currents (GIC), i.e. dc-quasi currents, have caused, and may cause, significant overheating damage to large numbers of power transformers installed in some regions of the World and consequently cause large scale and long duration system blackouts.
 Based on the same principle, other sources of DC Bias, depending on the corresponding parasitic dc current level, may also similarly affect the transformers, for example, applications involving power electronic components, (DC transmission or traction systems).

-There have been a considera been attempts to specify requ current; duration; limits in ter IEEE Guide for establishing p recently published.
-Therefore, present to the power industry ble number of publica irements for operation nperature rise of cor ower transformer capa it is considered that a definitive view on the ations on this subject in recent years.
-There have also a under permanent or quasi-permanent dc bias (dc bias mponents, reactive power absorption, etc).
-Moreover, ability while under geomagnetic disturbances has been now is a good time to consolidate this information and e effect of these currents on power transformers.
-Scope : The scope of this working gro and how to prove the transfor Particular areas of focus will b up is to address the e mer withstand capabi e: ffect of DC Bias (including GIC) on power transformers lity.
+There have been a considerable number of publications on this subject in recent years.
+There have also been attempts to specify requirements for operation under permanent or quasi-permanent dc bias (dc bias current; duration; limits in temperature rise of components, reactive power absorption, etc).
+Moreover, IEEE Guide for establishing power transformer capability while under geomagnetic disturbances has been recently published.
+Therefore, it is considered that now is a good time to consolidate this information and present to the power industry a definitive view on the effect of these currents on power transformers.

+Scope:

+The scope of this working group is to address the effect of DC Bias (including GIC) on power transformers and how to prove the transformer withstand capability.
 Shunt reactor susceptibility will also be addressed.
-State of the art (pher Effect on power temperatures/overhe Calculations, modelli Requirements for tra Methods to prove the Design and technolo nomena, sources, app transformers (harmo ating, failure modes) ng, model verification nsformer specification e withstand capability gy susceptibility lication to transformer, case studies, scenarios) onic generation, VAr consumption, noise, losses, and design review Within which the following will Typical DC current p Typical B/H and V/I of Design implications &amp; Methods to can proveffects (e.g. design rests that can be per Definition of possible be specifically addres atterns that transforme characteristics and for best practices for tra- te the capability of the eview) formed to assess suc- mitigation and monitor sed: ers should be designed to withstand core steel and transformers at very high flux levels insformers to withstand such stresses e transformer to withstand such stresses and possible th capability oring techniques for existing transformers.
-Deliverables : Report to be published as Technical Brochure with summary in Electra and a Tutorial.
-Time Schedule : start: June 2016 Final report : June 2019 Comments from Chairmen of SCs concerned : Approval by Technical Committee Chairman : Date : 29/04/2016 (1) Joint Working Group (JWG) - (2) See attached table 1 - (3) See attached table 2 - (4) Delete as appropriate
+Particular areas of focus will be:

+- State of the art (phenomena, sources, application to transformer, case studies, scenarios) - Effect on power transformers (harmonic generation, VAr consumption, noise, losses, temperatures/overheating, failure modes) - Calculations, modelling, model verification - Requirements for transformer specification and design review - Methods to prove the withstand capability - Design and technology susceptibility

+Within which the following will be specifically addressed:

+- Typical DC current patterns that transformers should be designed to withstand - Typical B/H and V/I characteristics and for core steel and transformers at very high flux levels - Design implications & best practices for transformers to withstand such stresses - Methods to can prove the capability of the transformer to withstand such stresses and possible effects (e.g. design review) - Tests that can be performed to assess such capability - Definition of possible mitigation and monitoring techniques for existing transformers.

+Deliverables:

+Report to be published as Technical Brochure with summary in Electra and a Tutorial.

+Time Schedule: start: June 2016 Final report: June 2019

+Comments from Chairmen of SCs concerned :

+Approval by Technical Committee Chairman:

+Date: 29/04/2016

+(1) Joint Working Group (JWG) - (2) See attached table 1 - (3) See attached table 2 - (4) Delete as appropriate